 Definition 1.3.
 Flattening.
-The translation of a model described in Modelica to the corresponding model described as a hybrid DAE, involving expansion of inherited base classes, parameterization of base classes, local classes and components, and generation of connection equations from connect-equations (basically, mapping the hierarchical structure of a model into a set of differential, algebraic and discrete equations together with the corresponding variable declarations and function definitions from the model).
+The translation of a model described in Modelica to the corresponding model described as a hybrid DAE (see appendix B), involving expansion of inherited base classes, parameterization of base classes, local classes and components, and generation of connection equations from connect-equations.
+In other words, mapping the hierarchical structure of a model into a set of differential, algebraic and discrete equations together with the corresponding variable declarations and function definitions from the model.

 Definition 1.4.
 Initialization.
-The simulation starts with solving the initialization problem at the starting time giving values for all variables that are consistent with the result of the flattening. $\Box$
+Simulation starts with solving the initialization problem at the starting time, resulting in values for all variables that are consistent with the result of the flattening. \Box

 Definition 1.5.
 Transient analysis.
-Starting from the result of the initialization problem the model is then simulated forward in time.
-This generates values for the variables at different times - and uses numerical methods for handling the hybrid DAE generated by the flattening. $\Box$
+Starting from the result of the initialization problem, the model is simulated forward in time.
+This uses numerical methods for handling the hybrid DAE, resulting in solution trajectories for the model's variables, i.e., the value of the variables as a function of time. \Box